arinco-crew-community/app-service-private-link/README.md

   --name privatelink.database.windows.net
 ```

-And link the Private DNS zones to the VNET we created previously.
+And link the Private DNS zones to the VNET we just created.

 ``` sh
 az network private-dns link vnet create \